Russia to U.S.: talk to us on Syria or risk 'unintended incidents'

 COMMON ENEMY

 The war has killed 250,000 people and driven half of Syria's 23 million people from their homes.
-Some have travelled to European countries, creating a refugee crisis there.
+Some have traveled to European countries, creating a refugee crisis there.

 The dispatch of advanced anti-aircraft missiles like the SA-22, which the two Western officials said were on their way but had not yet arrived, would appear to undermine Moscow's argument that its sole aim is to help Damascus fight Islamic State: the militants and other insurgents possess no aircraft.